ASA1976/RAP-BTL/call_test.md

 The
 ['test_invocative_clang++.txt'](http://github.com/ASA1976/RAP-BTL/blob/master/test_invocative_clang%2B%2B.txt)
-file indicates that there were a total of 101 instructions executed within the object images, 17 call return addresses pushed and popped on the stack from within the object image code (when incorporating the corresponding Assembly output observations), that no other code was called and no heap memory use was requested.
+file indicates that there were a total of 101 instructions executed within the object images, 17 call return addresses were pushed on to the stack from within the object image code (when incorporating the corresponding Assembly output observations), that no other code was called and no heap memory use was requested.

 ### Conclusions